-approach based on the needs of the local community and the intended function of the street.
-Not every street will be able to accommodate every Complete Streets are delivered in an adaptable and context-sensitive mode to the highest level of service.
+Complete Streets are delivered in an adaptable and context-sensitive approach based on the needs of the local community and the intended function of the street.
+Not every street will be able to accommodate every mode to the highest level of service.

-▶ Approach
+Approach

-all users.
-They endeavor second to further improve conditions wherever Fransportation projects strive first to accommodate the basic needs of possible, and with a balanced consideration of relevant plans and
+Transportation projects strive first to accommodate the basic needs of all users.
+They endeavor second to further improve conditions wherever possible, and with a balanced consideration of relevant plans and policies.